Table of Contents[Hide][Show]

 Purchase Price

 A Mini Goldendoodle puppy costs between $1500 to $4000, and a purebred Mini Poodle puppy costs $600 to $2000.
-Mini Golden Retrievers, a designer hybrid breed, costs between $3500 to $7500.
+Mini Golden Retrievers puppies for sale, a designer hybrid breed, costs between $3500 to $7500.
 Miniature Goldendoodles and Mini Golden Retrievers are generally more expensive because they are hybrid.

 Ongoing Expenses